rvernica/SciDB-Py/doc/conversion.rst

     ============== =========================

-Note that strings are converted into python object arrays, since numpy string arrrays are otherwise required to have the same string length in each element
+Note that strings are converted into python object arrays, since NumPy string arrrays are otherwise required to have the same string length in each element

 Single attribute, nullable array